Pattern 100 Zlotych 1960 "Mieszko and Dabrowka". Nickel (Poland, Peoples Republic)

 Auction prices

 Find out the current coin value of the Polish Pattern 100 Zlotych 1960 "Mieszko and Dabrowka".
 Nickel.
 This nickel coin from the times of Peoples Republic struck at the Warsaw Mint.
-The record price belongs to the lot 938 sold at the Dom Aukcyjny Numimarket.pl auction for PLN 4,800.
-Bidding took place November 7, 2021.
+The record price belongs to the lot 2888 sold at the Stary Sklep auction for PLN 3,100.
+Bidding took place February 10, 2024.

 Сondition